Distributed Representations of Signed Networks: Problem Formulation

 \section{Problem Formulation}

 \begin{definition}{\textit{Signed Network:}} A signed network can be defined as $G=(V,E)$, where $V$ is the set of vertices and $E$ is the set of edges between the vertices.
 Each element $v_i$ of $V$ represents an entity in the network and each edge $e_{ij}\in E$ is a tuple ($v_i$, $v_j$) associated with a weight $w_{ij}\in \mathbb{Z}$.
-The absolute value of $w_{ij}$ represents the strength of the relationship between $v_i$ and $v_j$, and the sign represents the nature of relationship (e.g., friendship or antagonism).
+The absolute value of $w_{ij}$ represents the strength of the relationship between $v_i$ and $v_j$, whereas the sign represents the nature of relationship (e.g., friendship or antagonism).
 A signed network can be either directed or undirected.
 If $G$ is undirected then the order of vertices is not relevant (i.e. $(v_i,v_j)\equiv(v_j,v_i)$).
-On the other hand, if $G$ is directed then order becomes relevant (i.e. $(v_i,v_j)\not\equiv(v_j,v_i)$ and $w_{ij}\neq w_{ji}$)). \end{definition}

-Because the weights in a signed network carry a combined interpretation (sign denotes polarity and magnitude denotes strength), conventional proximity assumptions used in unsigned network representations (e.g., in~\cite{node2vec}) cannot be applied for signed networks.
+On the other hand, if $G$ is directed then order becomes relevant (i.e. $(v_i,v_j)\not\equiv(v_j,v_i)$ and $w_{ij}\neq w_{ji}$)). \end{definition} Because the weights in a signed network carry a combined interpretation (sign denotes polarity and magnitude denotes strength), conventional proximity assumptions used in unsigned network representations (e.g., in~\cite{node2vec}) cannot be applied for signed networks.
 Consider a network wherein the nodes $v_i$ and $v_j$ are positively connected and the nodes $v_k$ and $v_i$ are negatively connected (see Fig.~\ref{fig:embed}(a)).
 Suppose the weights of the edges $e_{ij}$ and $e_{ik}$ are $+w_{ij}$ and $-w_{ik}$ respectively.
 Now if $|+w_{ij}| < |-w_{ik}|$, conventional embedding methods will place $v_i$ and $v_k$ closer than $v_i$ and $v_j$ owing to the stronger influence of the weight (Fig. \ref{fig:embed}(b)).
-This problem remains unresolved even if we consider the weight of a negative edge as zero, because even though it may place node $v_i$ and $v_j$ closer, node $v_k$ may be relatively closer to $v_i$ because we ignore the adverse relation between node $v_i$ and $v_k$.
+Even if considering the weight of negative edge as zero does not resolve it, because even though it may put node $v_i$ and $v_j$ closer, node $v_k$ may be relatively closer to $v_i$ because of ignoring the adverse relation between node $v_i$ and $v_k$.
 This may comprise the quality of embedding space.
-Ideally, we would like a representation wherein nodes $v_i$ and $v_j$ are closer than nodes $v_i$ and $v_k$, as shown in Fig.~\ref{fig:embed}(c).
+Ideally, we would like a representation wherein nodes $v_i$ and $v_j$ are closer than nodes $v_i$ and $v_k$, as shown in Fig. \ref{fig:embed}(c).
 This example shows that modeling the polarity is as important as modeling the strength of the relationship.